Images of Greenville, S.C. and a Surprise at Caesar’s Head State Park

 We were there to photograph Greenville, S.C. and nearby mountain vistas!

-Audra and I are from opposite ends of the East Coast, she from New York and me from South Carolina.
+Audra and I are from opposite ends of the East Coast, she is from New York, and me from South Carolina.
 We met on a photography expedition to Jordan last year and found that we share a love of travel, photography, and appetizing food!
-After returning from Jordan, Audra had a inkling to visit Greenville, situated in the foothills of the Blue Ridge Mountains.
+After returning from Jordan, Audra had an inkling to visit Greenville, situated in the foothills of the Blue Ridge Mountains.
 We visited in October when the air is refreshingly cool, but not yet cold.

 After catching up during lunch at Lazy Goat, we began a walking tour at RiverPlace, using the Downtown Greenville Map as a guide.

 The open air brick venue of Wyche Pavilion takes center stage from West End along the RiverWalk near Art Crossing.

 Built in 1835, the brick shell of the old Coach Factory is now preserved and repurposed as a venue, part of the Peace Center Campus, and one of Greenville’s most photographed structures.

 We crossed the Reedy River at the colorful walking bridge that rises over pillars that form the Reedy River dam, an area of old rail passage.
 The dam is another example of how Greenville incorporates its heritage into beautiful areas with a purpose.
 The walking bridge is now the Eugenia Duke Bridge, named for the endearing legend and pioneer businesswoman who launched our favorite brand of mayonnaise.

 Continuing upwards from the river, we passed the Peace Center Amphitheater and then spilled onto Main Street in front of the Peace Center for the Performing Arts.

 Casual open-air dining beckons weary shoppers in the heart of the shopping district.